The Best Online Poker Sites for UK Players Compared

 Best UK Poker Sites – How Does 888 Poker Fit in?

-For me, 888 have a problem… They were my number one UK pick for a couple of years, though the quality of the games has plummeted.
+For me, 888 have a problem… They were my number one UK pick for a couple of years, though the quality of the games has plummeted and with it the traffic.

-In 2020 this site is literally infested with Eastern Euro players / Russians.
+In 2023 this site is literally crammed with Eastern Euro players / Russians.
 Sure, many of them are unpleasant in the chat (and passive-aggressive, throwing trophies using the software when they win big pots for the next 20 minutes…).
-That is not my problem.
+That is not my main problem.

 My problem is that the games are full of multi-tabling nits.